 - Brightly coloured, dyed hair.

 - Headwear with bold patterns or colours.

 - Excessive hair accessories.

+- No cut less than grade 2 and no shaved patterns including lines

 9. Adverse weather

 All pupils are required to wear weather-appropriate clothing that covers as much of their skin as possible during adverse weather.